chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Follows immediately from Theorem 3.1.3 and Definition 3.1.4. ∎

-Since PP and IP are non-overlapping by Definition 3.1.4 and their union encompasses the entire class of Palindromes, these two sets form a partition of the class of Palindromic Sentences.
-The following definition is introduced to help describe this partitioning.
+Since PP and IP are non-overlapping by Definition 3.1.4 and their union encompasses the entire class of Palindromes by Theorem 3.1.6, these two sets form a partition of the class of Palindromic Sentences.
+The following definition and terminology is introduced to help describe this partitioning.

 **Definition 3.1.5: Aspect**

-A Palindrome P is said to be *perfect* if and only if *P ∈ PP*.
-A Palindrome is said to be *imperfect* if and only if *P ∈ IP*.
+A Palindrome P is said to have a *perfect aspect* if and only if *P ∈ PP*.
+A Palindrome is said to have an *imperfect aspect* if and only if *P ∈ IP*.

-(TODO: explain)

 Palindromic Pairs
 ^^^^^^^^^^^^^^^^^

+(TODO: explain)

 **Definition 3.1.3: σ-Pairing**